stefan-hoeck/idris2-tutorial/src/Appendices/Neovim.md

 ## Expression Search

-Sometimes, Idris knows enough about the types involved, that it can come up with an implementation on its own.
+Sometimes, Idris knows enough about the types involved to come up with a function implementation on its own.
 For instance, let us implement function `either` from the *Prelude*.
 After giving its type, creating a skeleton implementation, and case splitting on the `Either` argument, we arrive at